-Approximate Distance: 530km Estimated Travel Time: 7 hrs South from Durban, we travel through to the Eastern Cape province, into the heartland of the Xhosa people, and to Port St. Johns, a paradise on a large stretch of Indian Ocean coast referred to as the Wild Coast.
-Here you will have time to explore the dramatic scenery of the rocky beaches, hidden lagoons, and coastal cliffs.
-Our campsite is about 8km's outside of town, so after arrival you can take a walk into Port St Johns.
+Approximate Distance: 420 Estimated Travel Time: 6-7 hrs ??
+South from Durban, we travel to the Eastern Cape province, into the heartland of the Xhosa people, and to Port St. Johns.
+It is a paradise on a large stretch of Indian Ocean coast referred to as the Wild Coast.
+Upon arrival at our scenic campground, we will set up our camp and explore the city of Port St Johns and the nearby beaches. ?

 Approximate Distance: 280km Estimated Travel Time: 5 hrs Today we cross many unique valleys as we continue on to the Addo Elephant National Park, a unique wildlife area.
 Although famous for the Addo elephants, this park is home to a wide variety of wildlife, and we embark on an afternoon game drive (in own vehicle) in search of the resident elephants, black rhino, lion, buffalo and even leopard.
 Listen to the wild sounds of Africa while enjoying your sundowner and sitting around the campfire at night.
 Although the Addo Elephant belongs to the same species as the African Elephant, it is smaller, with more rounded ears and the females generally have no tusks.
 The park was named after the KhoiKhoi name Kadouw, which they gave to a forting place over the nearby Sundays River.
 The bush here is a combination of acacia, Spekboom, Gwarrie and Boerboon.
 The English name for the Spekboom is “Elephants food”.
 In 1919 the professional hunter, Major Jan Pretorius, was hired by the administration of the Cape Province to destroy the entire herd that inhabited the area at the time.
 It took him a year to kill 120, but he was then stopped due to a public outcry.
 Only sixteen Addo Elephants remained, but they were peppered with bullet holes, panic stricken, vengeful and cunning.
 And they declared war on man.
 In 1931, after a change in policy, the area was proclaimed as a national park.
 The Elephants, however, were still on the war path, destroying crops and attacking anyone who came near.
 Finally, in 1952, one of the beleaguered farmers of the area suggested that a fence made up of tram rails and lift cables be erected around the park.
 This finally kept the Elephants secure and out of the surrounding farming area.
 The black rhino was re-introduced into the park in 1961, and now the park is home to a number of different animals, including the big 5 (elephant, black rhino, lion, buffalo, and leopard), zebra, kudu, eland, warthog, and many types of buck.